luoyebai/joysonrobot_comm/README.md

 ## Background

-`Joyson Robot SDK V2` is inspired by the [Booster Robotics SDK](https://github.com/BoosterRobotics/booster_robotics_sdk) project, with extended implementations, modifications, and improvements to its modules and features.
+`Joyson Robot COMM` is inspired by the [Booster Robotics SDK](https://github.com/BoosterRobotics/booster_robotics_sdk) project, with extended implementations, modifications, and improvements to its modules and features.
 It aims to deliver a similar development experience.

 > **Note: Internal source code and backend code should not be publicly distributed.**